sanjeet1999/digimart_frontend/API_DOCUMENTATION.md

 #### 3. Add Product (Sellers Only)
 **POST** `/product/addProduct`

-Add a new product to the platform.
+Add a new product to the platform with S3 file upload support.

 **Headers:**
+- `Authorization: Bearer <JWT_TOKEN>` (Required for seller authentication)
 - `Content-Type: multipart/form-data`
-- File upload required

 **Request Body (form-data):**
 ```